mobify/pinny/README.md

 #### Options

-##### position
+##### effect

 default: ` {
         open: noop,
         close: noop
     },`

-Specifies which position module pinny should use when opening.
-Position modules allow you to load specific functionality that tell pinny how to open and close.
-Available position modules can be found in the dist/position folder.
-Current position modules include:
+Specifies which `effect` module Pinny should use when opening. `Effect` modules allow you to load specific functionality that tell Pinny how to open and close.
+Available `effect` modules can be found in the `dist/effect` folder.
+Current `effect` modules include:

-- Modal Center - opens pinny in the center of the screen
+- Modal Center - opens Pinny in the center of the screen
 - Sheet Top - slides down from the top of the screen
 - Sheet Bottom - slides up from the bottom of the screen
 - Sheet Left - slides in from the left of the screen